leosartaj/bin/README.rst

 Bin
 ****
-Contents of my bin.
-Contains my configurations.
+All of my dotfiles and configurations.